codyduong/RoReplicate/README.md

 end
 ```
 3. Disable HTTP Requests (This is highly recommended if you aren't using ```HttpService``` in your own scripts, as malicious scripts  can utilize this to inject their own code.)

+## Usage
+RoReplicate is free to use and modify for your own developmental purposes as long it is properly attributed to this repository, Cody-Duong, or some deriative form of the former two.
+Currently there is no documentation to support using RoReplicate, as it is still in development.